Rep. Raja Krishnamoorthi

-Read our 2018 Report Card for Krishnamoorthi.
+Read our 2022 Report Card for Krishnamoorthi.

 Krishnamoorthi is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Krishnamoorthi has sponsored and cosponsored from Jan 6, 2015 to Mar 18, 2019.
+The chart is based on the bills Krishnamoorthi has sponsored and cosponsored from Jan 3, 2019 to Sep 26, 2023.
 See full analysis methodology.

 Raja Krishnamoorthi sits on the following committees:

 - House Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party Ranking Member